stalj/prg-basics/07-Arrays/06-Arrays.md

    > **Notice that in subsequent tasks, a list will be used in place of an array for basic applications.**

 1. An array contains values: 2, 3, 7, 5, 4.
-Write a program that displays:
+Write a program that prints:
    1. the array
    1. number of elements
    1. first value